snusnumrick/ctrack/README.md

 ## Features

 - 📅 Calendar view with month navigation
-- ✏️ Daily entry for hours worked and miles driven
+- ⏰ Time tracking with start/end times
+- 🚗 Mileage tracking with start/end odometer readings
-- 💾 Automatic data persistence using localStorage
+- 💾 Automatic data persistence using localStorage with backup system
-- 📊 Monthly statistics for total hours and miles
+- 📊 Monthly statistics with formatted hours (e.g., 4:30) and miles (e.g., 12.5)
 - 📱 Mobile-friendly responsive design
 - ✨ Clean and simple user interface
+- ⏱️ "Set to Now" buttons for quick time entry

 ## Usage

 1. Open the application in your browser
-2. Click on any past or current date to enter hours and miles
+2. Click on any past or current date to enter:
+   - Start and end times (automatically calculates hours)
+   - Start and end mileage (automatically calculates miles)
+3. Use the "Set to Now" buttons for quick time entry
-3. Use the navigation buttons to switch between months
+4. Use the navigation buttons to switch between months
-4. View your monthly totals in the stats section
+5. View your monthly totals in the stats section

 ## Technical Details